-Q: How can I train my pit bull to use a harness?
+How can I train my Pitbull to use a harness?

-A: Your pit bull may not like wearing its harness at first, and so you need to take small steps to get your pup used to the idea.
+Your pitbull may not like wearing its harness at first.
+You'll need to take small steps to get your pup used to the idea.
 First, allow them to sniff the harness and gently play with it.
-Work your way up to putting the harness on your dog, but don’t go outside for any walks just yet.
+Work your way up to putting the harness on your dog.
+Don’t go outside for any walks just yet.

-Allow your dog to wander around the house in their harness for longer and longer periods until they feel comfortable.
-Once your pit bull can run around the yard in its harness, you’re ready to start going for walks.
+Allow your dog to wander around the house in their harness for longer periods.
+Allow them to start feeling comfortable.
+Once your pitbull can run around the yard in its harness, you’re ready to start going for walks.

-Q: How old does my pit bull need to be to use a harness?
+How old does my Pitbull need to be to use a harness?

 Harnesses can be used at just about any age.
 As soon as your pup is ready for leash training, you can begin harness training.
-Just make sure to get an adjustable option so that you can increase the harness’s size as your puppy grows.
+Just make sure to purchase a harness that's adjustable so that you can increase the size as your puppy grows.

-Q: How long can I leave on my pit bull’s harness?
+How long can I leave on my Pitbull’s harness?

 Generally, you can leave harnesses on adult dogs on a permanent or semi-permanent basis.
-They’re more comfortable than collars and have less of a chance of snagging and damaging your dog’s trachea.
+They’re more comfortable than collars.
+They also have less of a chance of snagging and damaging your dog’s trachea.

 If your dog tends to treat everything as a chew toy, however, leaving its harness on at all times may not be a good idea.
-Even the most durable options can’t hold up to persistent teeth, and you may find yourself having to replace your dog’s harness more often than necessary.
+Even the most durable options can’t hold up to persistent teeth.
+You may find yourself having to replace your dog’s harness more often than necessary.

 If you have a puppy, you shouldn’t leave its harness on for more than an hour or two at a time.
-Make sure to take the harness off when not in use, as it can affect a growing puppy’s bone development.
+Make sure to take the harness off when not in use.
+Wearing it too frequently can affect a growing puppy’s bone development.

-It’s crucial that you have the right gear for your breed when the two of you are enjoying time out and about in public.
-While pit bulls are beautiful, loving creatures, they’re also a powerful breed with a strong prey drive.
-You want to make sure you get a harness that’s not meant for a smaller breed.
+It’s crucial that you have the perfect Pitbull harness equiped when the two of you are enjoying time out and about in public.
+While Pitbulls are beautiful, loving creatures, they’re also a powerful breed with a strong prey drive.
+You want to make sure you get the right fit that’s not meant for a smaller breed.

-If you’re interested in getting a new harness for your pit bull, it’s important that you do your research.
-For a good everyday harness, we recommend Chai’s Choice Outdoor Adventure Harness.
+If you’re interested in getting a new harness for your pitbull, it’s important that you do your research.
+For a good everyday Pitbull harness, we recommend Chai’s Choice Outdoor Adventure Harness.
 In terms of versatility and durability, it beats out much of the competition.
 It’s comfortable for your dog while giving you complete control during your walking time.